ZuneDev/PyZuneResourcesServer/README.md

-# PyZuneResourcesServer
+# PyZuneResourcesServer NOTICE

-This repository houses a community effort to recreate the Zune Marketplace resource server.
+This repository houses the initial community effort to recreate the Zune Marketplace resource server.

+Development has since shifted to [ZuneNetApi](https://github.com/ZuneDev/ZuneNetApi).

 ## Contributing